omorogbe/NYU-CS-6803-Lab-6/Readme.md

 In this assignment you will apply everything you have learned in this module on a real world application, the Infant Incubator.
 The Infant Incubator is designed to provide a safe, controlled space for infants to live while their vital organs develop.
 Unlike a simple bassinet, an incubator provides an environment that can be adjusted to provide the ideal temperature as well as the perfect amount of oxygen, humidity, and light.
 This paticular Infant Incubator is set to release on **15th May**(Deadline of the Project).
-The developers of this project would like you, the Security Engineer, to ensure the product satisify US Government's security regulations for medical devices before the release date.
-As a Security Engineer, you are required **"Make sure we satisfiy US Government Regulations"**.
+The developers of this project would like you, the Security Engineer, to ensure the product satisify security regulations for medical devices before the release date.
+As a Security Engineer, you are required **"Make sure we satisfiy security Regulations"**.
 The company has given you the options of accomplishing this by either implementing Vulnerability Patching or creating a Risk Analysis Report.

 The deliverables for this Lab will based on the vulnerability patching: